Saturday, 24 August 2024

 The Portland Stone Statue of William Shakespeare in van Dyke costume.

-I would say that the Westminster Abbey Shakespeare Monument is probably Scheemakers masterpiece.
+I believe that the Westminster Abbey Shakespeare Monument should be considered as Scheemakers masterpiece.

 It was certainly the piece that made his name and was perhaps the most influential piece of portrait statuary of the 18th Century.